Susan Jane Cheney

 Tempeh (pronounced tem-pay), a traditional Indonesian food, is made of cooked and coagulated soybeans.
 Sold in cellophane-wrapped packages, it’s even higher in protein than tofu.
 Tempeh is also quite versatile, but has a more distinct flavor and a dense, chewy texture.
 Though somewhat of an acquired taste, once you do, you’ll be a fan for life.
 Pictured above, Tempeh Fries with Horseradish-Dill Mayonnaise.

-This is lavash —large, flexible Middle Eastern flat breads, made from a strong, yeasted wheat dough.
-They’re used for scooping or wrapping up vegetables and dips.
+Large, flexible Lebanese lavash bread is made from a strong, yeasted wheat dough.
+It’s used for scooping or wrapping up vegetables and dips.
 You can bake them either on a sheet in a hot oven or on top of the stove, draped over an inverted wok or on a griddle if the breads are small enough to fit.
 As with pita, the yeast in this dough contributes to its flavor and texture; the bread doesn’t rise when baked.
 From Breadtime: A Down-to-Earth Cookbook for Bakers and Bread Lovers* by Susan Jane Cheney. more→